FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

-MLRsearch configuration options are flexible enough to support both conservative settings (unconditionally compliant with [RFC2544], but longer search duration and worse repeatability) and aggressive settings (shorter search duration and better repeatability but not compliant with [RFC2544]).
+MLRsearch configuration options are flexible enough to support both conservative settings (unconditionally compliant with [RFC2544], but longer search duration and worse repeatability) and aggressive settings (shorter search duration and better repeatability but not fully compliant with [RFC2544]).

 No part of [RFC2544] is intended to be obsoleted by this document.